kanaria69/Mainecoco/README.md

-## Why do choirs keep buckets handy?
-So they can carry their tune
+## How do you get a baby alien to sleep?
+You rocket.